-- client creditworthiness and credit capacity assessment, - compliance with the lending policy,
+- client creditworthiness and credit capacity assessment,

+- compliance with the lending policy,

+- credit facility purpose and transaction structure,

+- adequacy of the product requested,

+- LTV and LGD parameters, downpayment (if required),

+- covenants,

+- other risks like:
-Contents Consolidated income statement Consolidated statement of comprehensive income Consolidated statement of financial position Consolidated statement of changes in equity Consolidated cash flow statement Accounting policy and additional notes Risk and capital management

-Annual consolidated financial statements for the period from 1 January 2018 to 31 December 2018
+Contents Income statement Statement of comprehensive income Statement of financial position Statement of changes in equity Cash flow statement Accounting policy and additional notes Risk and capital management ING Bank Śląski S.A.
+Annual financial statements for the period from 1 January 2018 to 31 December 2018 (PLN million) business - macroeconomic, market, industry and seasonality ones,

-- credit facility purpose and transaction structure, - adequacy of the product requested, - LTV and LGD parameters, downpayment (if required), - covenants, - other risks like: - business macroeconomic, market, industry and seasonality ones, - structural structure of transactions, value of LTV and LGD parameters, downpayment (if required), strength of covenants, Bank's position vis-à-vis other lenders, - management staff length of service, credit approver substitutability and succession risk, - financial including FX and IR risks, - concentration whether the requested exposure increase entails utilisation of the internal limit set by the Bank, - reputational whether cooperation with the client may negatively impact the reputation of the Bank. - pricing conditions, etc.
+- structural structure of transactions, value of LTV and LGD parameters, downpayment (if required), strength of covenants, Bank's position vis-à-vis other lenders, - management staff length of service, credit approver substitutability and succession risk, - financial including FX and IR risks, - concentration whether the requested exposure increase entails utilisation of the internal limit set by the Bank, - reputational whether cooperation with the client may negatively impact the reputation of the Bank. - pricing conditions, etc.

-Impact of collaterals on models of assesment the expected credit loss
+The impact of collateral for the models of expected credit loss estimation

-In the case of corporate loans for which the Group uses the AIRB approach, hedges are included in LGD models through the use of so-called Haircuts: the value of the collateral multiplied by (1-Haircut) assigned to a given type of collateral reduces the loss on the exposure in default when the exposure is not returned to the working portfolio:
+In the case of corporate loans for which the Bank uses the AIRB approach, hedges are included in LGD models through the use of so-called Haircuts: the value of the collateral multiplied by (1-Haircut) assigned to a given type of collateral reduces the loss on the exposure in default when the exposure is not returned to the working portfolio:

-LGD = (1-Cure\Rate) \ [EAD - collateral\value \ (1-Haircut) - Unsecured\Amount \ Unsecured\Recovery\Rate] / EAD+Costs.
+LGD = (1-Cure_Rate) [EAD - collateral_value (1-Haircut) - Unsecured_Amount Unsecured_Recovery_Rate] / EAD+Costs.